**Alt Text:** A man wearing an apron stands behind a bar counter, smiling at a tablet.

 Liquor Pricing Tips for Bar Owners

 Liquor pricing isn’t just about picking numbers at random—it’s an art and a science.
 Get it wrong, and your bottom line could suffer.
-Here’s how to price like a pro and maximize your profit margins.
+Here’s how to price like a pro and boost your profit margins.

 1. Understand Your Costs